-In addition, CPF and SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 20 October 2021, being 7 working days before the date of the AGM.
+CPF Investors and SRS Investors who wish to appoint the Chairman of the AGM (and not third-party proxy(ies)) as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 9.30 a.m. on 18 October 2022, being seven (7) working days prior to the date of the AGM.